 A divorce in Columbus, GA, can be prolonged if either party makes these common mistakes that can extend their case.
 Unnecessary complications prolong the case, making it costly and time-consuming.
 Moreover, myths related to divorce also contribute to disruptions in divorce cases.

-Mistakes to Avoid During a Divorce in Albany, GA:
+Mistakes to Avoid During a Divorce in Columbus, GA:

-Here are 6 mistakes to avoid during a divorce in Albany.
+Here are 6 mistakes to avoid during a divorce in Columbus.